Safety coffin: Origins

+Types

 The general fear of premature burial led to the invention of many safety devices which could be incorporated into coffins.
 Most consisted of some type of device for communication to the outside world such as a cord attached to a bell that the interred person could ring should they revive after the burial.
-A safety coffin of this type appears in the 1978 film The First Great Train Robbery, and more recently in the 2018 film The Nun.
-Other variations on the bell included flags and pyrotechnics.
-Some designs included ladders, escape hatches, and even feeding tubes, but many forgot a method for providing air.

 Robert Robinson died in Manchester in 1791.
 A movable glass pane was inserted in his coffin, and the mausoleum had a door for purposes of inspection by a watchman, who was to see if he breathed on the glass.
 He instructed his relatives to visit his grave periodically to check that he was still dead.

 The first recorded safety coffin was constructed on the orders of Duke Ferdinand of Brunswick before his death in 1792.
 He had a window installed to allow light in, an air tube to provide a supply of fresh air, and instead of having the lid nailed down he had a lock fitted.
 In a special pocket of his shroud he had two keys, one for the coffin lid and a second for the tomb door.

 P.G.
-Pessler, a German priest, suggested in 1798 that all coffins have a tube inserted from which a cord would run to the church bells.
+Pessler, a German priest, allegedly suggested in 1798 that all coffins have a tube inserted from which a cord would run to the church bells.
 If an individual had been buried alive they could draw attention to themselves by ringing the bells.
 This idea, while highly impractical, led to the first designs of safety coffins equipped with signalling systems.
 Pessler's colleague, Pastor Beck, suggested that coffins should have a small trumpet-like tube attached.
 Each day the local priest could check the state of putrefaction of the corpse by sniffing the odours emanating from the tube.
 If no odour was detected or the priest heard cries for help the coffin could be dug up and the occupant rescued.

-Dr. Adolf Gutsmuth was buried alive several times to demonstrate a safety coffin of his own design, and in 1822 he stayed underground for several hours and even ate a meal of soup, bratwurst, marzipan, sauerkraut, spätzle, beer, and for dessert, prinzregententorte, delivered to him through the coffin's feeding tube.
+Dr. Adolf Gutsmuth was buried alive several times to demonstrate a safety coffin of his own design, which was connected to the surface by a pipe.
+The pipe had bells installed in it, through which food and light could be provided until the person inside was let out.
+In 1822 he stayed underground for several hours and even ate a meal of soup, beer and sausages, delivered to him through the pipe.